 By HOWARD WIEDENHOEFT

-In the early decades of Ixonia Mutual Insurance Company and Watertown Mutual Insurance Company, the bylaws of both mutuals required the secretary to be the manager of the mutual.Eventually, each changed its by-laws to allow the directors to hire someone other than a director or secretary to run the mutual.
-In 1987, Watertown Mutual hired its first non-director manager, Gary Trebby.
+In the first 100 years for Ixonia Mutual Insurance Company and Watertown Mutual Insurance Company, the bylaws of both mutuals required the secretary to be the manager of the mutual.Eventually, each changed its bylaws to allow the directors to hire someone other than a director or secretary to run the mutual.
+Watertown Mutual was the first to make this change, when in 1987 it hired Gary Trebby to serve as its first non-director manager.

-In addition to hired managers, the mutuals also began to hire support staff, with Watertown Mutual hiring its additional employee in 1978.
+In addition to hired managers, the mutuals also began to hire support staff.
+Watertown Mutual hired its first additional employee in 1978.

 Ixonia Mutual had very limited help until 1980, when Secretery-Treasurer Theodore Degner hired Lois Wiedenhoeft to type policies and bills.
 Interestingly, Lois made one requirement before accepting the